redabs/kalam/README.txt

 	[ ] Toggle a mode where shortcuts are displayed for jumping to any visible token in the buffer.
 Think vim mode for browser where interactive elements are given key commands.

-#What:
-The improvement that Kakoune makes over Vim is that it makes editing interactive.
-You can always tell what areas are affected by changes.
-Instead of doing s/foo/bar/g and praying you can actually see that you've selected foo and the renaming is done interactively with multiple cursors.
-This is something I really want to keep.

 #Discussions:

 ##Software vs. Hardware rendering